Rahul expresses shock over Kozhikode plane accident

 "Shocked at the devastating news of the plane mishap in Kozhikode.
 Deepest condolences to the friends and family of those who died in this accident.
 Prayers for the speedy recovery of the injured," he said on Twitter.
 "My thoughts are with the crew, the passengers and their families and friends at this time," he said.

 The Congress also tweeted, "We are deeply shocked by the news of the Air India flight crashing in Kozhikode.
 We pray for the safety of all passengers and crew members."
-The Dubai-Calicut Air India Express flight with 191 passengers and crew members on board skidded off the tabletop runway and fell into a 50-foot deep valley, breaking into two parts.
+The Dubai-Calicut Air India Express flight with 191 passengers and crew members on board on Friday evening skidded off the tabletop runway and fell into a 50-foot deep valley, breaking into two parts, at the airport in Kozhikode.

 ALSO READ